3 rings of acorn squash on blue plate

 Thank you for sharing!

 In the autumn, you may find these lovely acorn squashes at your local store or farmers’ markets.
 Are you wondering what to do with them?
 Acorn squash is very easy to cook and is so versatile!
-I’ll explain how to prepare acorn squash in a healthy way and give you some more ideas about what to do with it.
+I’ll explain how to prepare acorn squash healthily and give you some more ideas about what to do with it.

 After it’s cooked, the squash is tender and you can use it in many dishes like you would white or sweet potatoes or zucchini.
 The ridged shape gives slices of acorn squash a flower-like appearance.
 That is my favorite way to slice it before baking, and the result is just stunning!